What is Consumer Research?

 - Collect and analyze data: Data is collected and analyzed and inference is drawn to understand consumer behavior and purchase pattern.

-- Prepare report: Finally, a report is prepared of all the findings by analyzing data collected so that organizations are able to make informed decisions and think of all probabilities related to consumer behavior.
+- Prepare report: Finally, a report is prepared for all the findings by analyzing data collected so that organizations are able to make informed decisions and think of all probabilities related to consumer behavior.
 By putting the study into practice, organizations can become customer-centric and manufacture products or render services that will help them achieve excellent customer satisfaction.

 After Consumer Research Process